RockClapps/Emacs/README.md

-# This is my emacs config
+# This is my simple emacs config
 ## Packages installed
 - evil-mode
 - magit